neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 # Introduction

-The European Genome-phenome Archive (EGA)[@EGA] is a service for permanent archiving and sharing personally identifiable genetic and phenotypic data resulting from biomedical research projects.
+The European Genome-phenome Archive (EGA)[@EGA] (also known as Central EGA - cEGA) is a service for permanent archiving and sharing personally identifiable genetic and phenotypic data resulting from biomedical research projects.
 The Federated EGA[@FEGA], consisting of the Central and Federated EGA nodes, will be a distributed network of repositories for sharing human -omics data and phenotypes.
 Each node of the federation is responsible for its own infrastructure and the connection to the Central EGA.
 Currently, the adoption and deployment of a new federated node is challenging due to the complexity of the project and the diversity of technological solutions used, in order to ensure the secure archiving of the data and the transfer of the information between the nodes.

 The goal of this project was to develop an onboarding suite consisting of simple scripts, supplemented by documentation, that would help newcomers to the EGA federation in order understand in depth the main concepts, while enabling them to get involved in the development of the technology as quickly as possible.